 Disclosure policy

-• In accordance with our disclosure policy and applicable laws and regulations, details of the executive remuneration system are compiled and disclosed promptly and proactively through the annual Securities Report, reference materials for the General Meeting of Shareholders, the Business Report, the Corporate Governance Report, company website, etc. The Company also implements a policy of active engagement with shareholders and investors.
+- In accordance with our disclosure policy and applicable laws and regulations, details of the executive remuneration system are compiled and disclosed promptly and appropriately through the annual Securities Report, reference materials for the General Meeting of Shareholders, the Business Report, the Corporate Governance Report, the company website, etc. The Company also implements a policy of active engagement with shareholders and investors.

-Total amount of remuneration for officers in FY2023
+Total amount of remuneration for officers in FY2024

 Contribution of Outside Directors